PauseAI/pauseai-website/src/posts/risks.md

 This could erode the trust we have in our society.
 It could threaten the fundamentals of our democracy even more than social media did.

+## Economic inequality and job loss

+During the industrial revolution, many people lost their jobs to machines.
+However, new (often better) jobs were created, and the economy grew.
+This time, things might be different.

+AI does not just replaces our muscles as the steam engine did, it replaces our brains.
+Regular humans may not have anything left to offer the economy.
+Image generation models are already impacting the creative industry.
+GPT-4 has passed the bar exam, can write excellent written content, and can even write code.
+The people who own these AI systems will be able to capitalize on them, but the people who lose their jobs to them will not.
+The way we distribute wealth in our society is not prepared for this.

 ## Computer viruses and hacks

 Virtually everything we do nowadays is in some way dependent on computers.